virtualguard101/mkdocs-note/README.md

    - Calculates the note's position in the directory tree

-   - Converts relative asset paths to correct references with proper `../` prefixes
+   - Converts relative asset paths to correct references pointing to the co-located assets directory

-   - Adds `.assets` suffix to first-level directories for organization

 6. The process runs automatically every time you build your documentation